Is your body-mind really doing a job or just you doing a job?

 When we love someone or something intrinsically, a miracle happens.

-Take a small example from Jesus Christ, as we all know who he is.
+We can take example from Jesus Christ, as we all know who he is.

 Jesus Christ taught for only three short years but his love of teachings transformed all of western society for generations.